LovishManchanda719/Manifesta/README.md

 # Steps to update your changes and raise a pull request to update the code:
   1. Install Github Desktop
+  2. Update the code in any other branch
-  2. Publish your code
+  3. Publish your code
-  3. Raise a pull request
+  4. Raise a pull request

 # Made with ❤️ by team Manifesta.